What we do and how we do it.

 For projects with colors that need to pop, we stock this coated (or “glossy”) paper in 100# cover, typically for posters, placards and booklet covers.
 It is also available in 80# text and 100# text for booklet interiors.
 ChorusArt is 30% post-consumer recycled.

 What the heck is a Silk finish, you say?
 Well, it’s a hybrid of coated and uncoated stock.
-It’s a bit glossy so that color images look fantastic on it, but the sheet has a bit of a matte feel to it in your hand.
-We most often use this in the 100# text weight for annual reports, where there’s a healthy mix of text and color images.
+It’s a bit glossy so that color images look fantastic on it, but the sheet has a bit of a silky smooth matte feel to it in your hand.
+We most often use this in the 100# text weight for annual reports and brochures, where there’s a healthy mix of text and color images.
 It’s an extra touch while still remaining very affordable.
 McCoy Silk is 10% post-consumer recycled.

 On our offset presses, we use Zipset vegetable-based ink for our letterpress and offset presses.
 This ink is low-VOC (volatile organic compound) and better for the environment than rubber-based inks.
 For letterpress printing, we use Van Son standard oil-based printing inks.

 House colors are Radix Red, Wasp Purple, Reflex Blue, Pantone Green, and Process Colors (Cyan, Magenta, Yellow and Black).
 Metallic ink also runs beautifully on these presses.
 We’ve got Metallic Silver as well as two shades of Metallic Gold.

 Please note that for all its benefits, vegetable-based ink does take longer to dry.
 If your offset printed job has an ink flood (i.e. full coverage) or a very large solid, the turnaround time will be longer.
 Be sure to account for this when scheduling your job with us.
 Also note that this ink is not 100% opaque and the color may shift when printed on different stocks.